cleestofuh/HealthbookHW3/README.md

 Chris Lo:
 - Completed functionality of the application including uploading images and the progress bar that was previously not done.
-- Checked and fixed validation issues with our HTML files
+- Checked and fixed validation issues with our HTML files.
-- minimization of the files using Grunt
+- Minimization of the files using Grunt.

 ---------------------------------------------------------------------